 You can buy euros from banks, exchange offices in the city center and the airport "Macedonia", while foreign exchange services are offered in many hotels.

 The opening hours of banks accepting foreign currency are:

 Monday-Thursday: 8:00 -14:30 & Friday: 8:00 -13:30.

 The shops’ opening hours are not pre-determined.

 In general terms, the regular shopping hours on weekdays are 09:00 – 21:00 and Saturdays 09:00 – 15:00.

 - Tuesday/ Thursday/Friday: 09:00 – 14:30 and 17:30 – 21:00

 Thessaloniki, like the rest of Greece, belongs to the Eastern European Time Zone and is two hours ahead of Greenwich Mean Time (GMT +2).
-Like most European countries, Thessaloniki implements the time change from "winter" to "summer" and conversely.
+Like most European countries, Thessaloniki implements daylight saving time.